SS Kościuszko: World War II

 At the outbreak of World War II the Polish Navy requisitioned Kościuszko and evacuated her to Dartmouth in the UK before the Invasion of Poland.
 On 10 November 1939 she was commissioned as ORP Gdynia.
 Initially she was a troopship, but she was considered unsuitable for service at sea and served instead as a base ship in the UK.
 She housed a canteen, a hospital, a Naval NCO school and several other offices.
 In her naval service the ship was visited by, among others, Winston Churchill and King George VI.
 During a German air raid on Denver, Norfolk, on 25 September, she was hit by two aerial bombs, but swift action by the crew prevented the ship from catching fire.

 On 30 June 1941 she was decommissioned, restored to Gdynia America Line and reverted to her name Kościuszko.
 She was placed under the management of the British Lamport and Holt Line, but was crewed entirely by Poles except for a Lamport and Holt liaison officer.
 She served as a troopship in the Indian Ocean and Malaya.
 Japanese aircraft attacked her several times.
 In 1943 a torpedo hit her but did not explode.

-She was transferred to the Mediterranean and took part in the Allied Invasion of Sicily.
-Then she returned to Indian Ocean, this time as a part of United Maritime Authority.
+She was transferred to the Mediterranean Sea and took part in the Allied Invasion of Sicily.
+Then she returned to the Indian Ocean, this time as a part of United Maritime Authority.